playmint/ds/contracts/src/maps/tutorial-room-6/README.md

 ...
 const { mobileUnits } = state.world;

-// We slice the first 10 characters from the ids to remove the 0x and Node prefix so we are left with the address part of the id const buildingUnits = mobileUnits.filter(
+// We slice the last 40 characters (20 bytes) from the ids which is the address const buildingUnit = mobileUnits.find(
     (unit) =>
-        unit.owner.id.slice(10) ===
+        unit.owner.id.slice(-40) ===
-        selectedBuilding.kind.implementation.id.slice(10),
+        selectedBuilding.kind.implementation.id.slice(-40),
 );
 ...
 ```

 We destructure the world object to get at all the Units in the world and then compare the owner addresses with the address of our building contract.
-As it was the building contract that spawned the Units, the units are inherently owned by that contract.
+As it was the building contract that spawned the Unit, the unit is inherently owned by that contract.

 ### Add buttons to move the units

-Next we want to actually move all the units we have found so let's first add a button to move the Unit one tile to the North East.
+Next we want to actually move the unit we have found so let's first add a button to move the Unit one tile to the North East.

 `UnitController.js`